1wheel/roadtolarissa/source/_posts/2019-07-21-scan-sorted.md

 ---
 template: post.html
-title: Faster Rollovers for Canvas
+title: Faster Tooltips for Canvas
 date: 2019-03-21
 permalink: /scan-sorted
 shareimg: https://i.imgur.com/cfjlTI9.png
 draft: true
 ---

-Points drawn to canvas don't have `mouseover` events, so to add a tooltip to a chart with lots of points we have to calculate the closest point to the mouse.
+Rendering to canvas can effiently draw hundgreds of thousands of points, but they don’t have  don't have `mouseover` events.
+To add a tooltip to a canvas chart, we have to calculate the closest point to the mouse.

 Using a [voronoi diagram](https://bl.ocks.org/mbostock/8033015) to calculate has been recommend, but the initialization time is slow: ~1,500 ms with a million points.
-Too slow for the tax calculator I worked with multiple zoom levels.
+That was too slow for this [tax calculator](https://www.nytimes.com/interactive/2017/12/17/upshot/tax-calculator.html) I worked with multiple zoom levels.
 Instead, we just looped over every point in the data array and found the one closest to mouse.

 ```js